To say I hated my weight would be a HUGE understatement

 We each earned another point or two before we left the restaurant, but when we got to the club, something funny happened…

-Either the second or third woman I said hi to the nightclub actually said hi back, and then asked me how I was enjoying my night.
+Either the second or third woman I said hi to at the nightclub actually said hi back, and then asked me how I was enjoying my night.

 I was just trying to say hi so that I could get my point total up and win the $10 bet.
 I wasn’t trying to actually have a conversation with anyone or get any phone numbers.